microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

         show_progress: False
       func_input_value_arg: ip_address

-The library doesn’t currently support creating pivots from ad hoc functions created in the current notebook.
-You need to put the function into a Python module.
-If your module is in the current directory and is called ``my_new_module``, the value for ``src_module`` will be "my_new_module".
+.. note:: the library also support creating pivots from ad hoc functions created in the current notebook (see below).
+You can also put this function into a Python module.
+If your module is in the current directory and is called ``my_new_module``, the value you specify for ``src_module`` will be "my_new_module".

 Once you have your yaml definition file you can call